 Choosing a nursing home that says ’yes’ to pets may be best

-Posted on behalf of The Bell Law Firm, PLLC on Jun 20, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Jun 20, 2012 in Nursing Home Information

 Numerous studies have concluded that nursing home residents benefit greatly from interactions with pets.
 Yet because federal nursing home regulations do not address the use of therapy animals or pets in nursing homes , states are free to set their own policies and requirements.
 Here in West Virginia, the law provides that nursing homes can freely use therapy animals or allow residents to keep pets, so long as their policies comply with local health ordinances.